JonathanReeve/jonreeve.com/content/posts/2017-06-06-macro-etymological-canterbury-tales.md

 Macro-Etymology of the Individual Prologue/Tale
 -----------------------------------------------

 ![Figure 3: Prologues and Tales](/images/chaucer/latinate-by-chunks8.png)
-<p class="caption">Figure 3: Mean Latinate Proportions of All Prologues and Tales</p>

 So far we have discussed the macro-etymologies of tales and prologues, but what might we discover about the macro-etymologies of the various